StatBiomed/inDecay/README.md

 cd inDecay

 # create an new environment and install the dependencies
-conda env create -n inDecay python=3.10.4 pip
+conda create -n inDecay python=3.10.4 pip

 # install the python package
 conda activate inDecay